Macro & Market Views

 A Large and Diverse Asset Class

 Structured credit instruments most commonly start with the bundling of income-producing credit assets and subsequent issuance of multiple debt securities collateralized by their cash flows.
 Also gaining popularity in recent decades have been synthetic structures in which a basket of derivative contracts (like credit default swaps, or CDS) are grouped together and issued as an exchange-traded security (the credit default swap index, or CDX).
 Claims on these cash flows or derivative payments are divided into tranches that stratify credit risk based on seniority, providing investors the opportunity to target a range of risk/return profiles.
 Investors higher in the capital structure have a priority claim on the asset pool’s cash flows and receive a relatively lower yield as a result, while those further down in the structure are most susceptible to impairments and defaults but also receive greater compensation for these risks.
-In addition to multiple debt tranches, securitizations typically include a first-loss equity tranche—often owned in part by the originator to promote an alignment of interests—that has a claim on all residual cash flows once interest and principal is paid in full to debtholders.
+In addition to multiple debt tranches, securitizations typically include a first-loss equity tranche—often owned in part by the originator to promote an alignment of interests— that has a claim on all residual cash flows once interest and principal is paid in full to debtholders.

 Exhibit 1.
 Structured Credit Is a Large and Diverse Subset of the US Bond Market

-Source: BofA Global Research; data as of June 30, 2024.
+Source: BofA Global Research; data as of March 31, 2025.

 The growth in structured credit since its emergence in the 1980s should not come as a surprise.
 For banks and other originators, securitization provides a conduit through which they can manage credit risk and serves as an efficient alternative source of term, nonrecourse financing for a wide range of commercial and consumer loans.
 For investors, structured credit offers a number of features potentially beneficial to diversified portfolios, not the least of which is an attractive risk-adjusted yield.
 As shown in Exhibit 2, yields on certain structured credit instruments appear quite appealing thanks to normalized base rates and attractive spreads.